ABI-Software/scaffoldmaker/docs/scaffolds/stomach.rst

 Note that the D2 and D3 derivatives control the side dimensions, and derivatives D12 and D13 control the rate of change of these along the central path.
 If editing, use the Interactive Functions to *Smooth derivatives*, *Make side derivatives normal* and *Smooth side cross derivatives* to make these as smooth as required.

+The rat stomach scaffold is parameterized with average data from segmentation of Micro-CT image data of 11 animals performed at the Powley laboratory using Neurolucida (MBF Bioscience), while the human, mouse, and pig stomach scaffolds are parameterized with literature data to represent the anatomy as accurate as possible.

 The mucosa, submucosa, circular muscle, longitudinal muscle and serosa layers of the stomach are fully represented on the scaffold when *Number of elements through wall* is set to ``4``.
 Alternatively, the entire stomach wall can be